IAmBullsaw/hemlis/README.md

 ## usage

-So... there's not much to explain except that it doesn't work if you don't send it ` >  to a file`.
+So... there's not much to explain except that it doesn't work if you don't send it ` >  to a file` (depending on your settings of course).

 ```bash
 $ python3 hemlis.py "vem kunde tro att det här var värt att koda?" > result.txt